roshanshetty28/Data-Science-Internship/README.md

 Technology - Product, Project Management, Engineering Excellence and Delivery, Customer Management, Human Resource management areas.

+The internship was on Python programming and Data Science.
+I learnt about Python software installation, environment setup followed by programming using basics and advanced concepts such object-oriented programming.
+I learnt about importance of data, data extraction, processing and visualisation.
+I learnt about using various datasets and run the algorithms to discover the data patterns.

 These are my data science projects:

 I have worked with some datasets analyzed them, tried to represent the data using the knowledge i got from my internship.